 - In the Star Wars Thrawn Trilogy, clones' names are distinguished from the original by doubling a vowel.
 The two most prominent are Joruus C'baoth and Luuke Skywalker.

-- In The Mortal Instruments, "JC" is a significant pair of initials.
+- In City of Bones, "JC" is a significant pair of initials.
 It's for Clary's false father Jonathan Clark, her not really dead brother Jonathan Christopher, the latter name of which serves as the basis for Jace's name which pushed up the drama when he and Clary thought they were siblings.

 - John Flanagan, author of the Ranger's Apprentice series, said he's tried to avert this.
 He'll read back through part of a manuscript and realise he gave a bunch of characters names starting with the same letter, so he'll go back and change some of the names.